Hot Cross Buns

 How to Store Hot Cross Buns

-Hot cross buns are best when served fresh, but if you’d like to keep any leftovers, you can store them at room temperature in an airtight container, or in a single layer in a freezer bag in the freezer.
+Hot cross buns are best when served fresh, but if you’d like to keep any leftovers, you can store them in an airtight container at room temperature or in a single layer in a freezer bag in the freezer.

 Can you make hot cross buns ahead of time?